msruseva/bulls_and_cows/README.md

 # Bulls and Cows

 Bulls and cows is an old code-breaking mind or paper and pencil game for two players.
+The main idea of the game is to guess the number of the opponent, in this case the computer's number.
+The first player who guesses the number of his opponent wins the game.
+After the end of the game you can choose to play another game.
+If you type 'y' the opponent that had lost the previous game will have the change to give his guess first.

 ## Installation